Operation: Rhubarb

 REASON FOR LOSS:

-Attacked and shot down by an Me109 of II/JG51 flown by Hauptmann Josef Fözö (see Kracker Luftwaffe Archive on this site).
+Attacked and shot down by a Me109 of II/JG51 flown by Hauptmann Josef Fözö (see Kracker Luftwaffe Archive on this site).
 The aircraft apparently came down near a flak battery within the airfield at Fort-Mardyck, creating huge interest as shown by the series of photographs.
-Some of which we have decided not to place on the page of remembrance or we have masked.

 Above P/O. John Hampton Rowden with photographs below showing the wreckage (courtesy Michel Beckers)